 - To perceive the incremental role of languages in human evolution and society

-- To explore how languages and dialect evolve and grow over time
+- To explore how languages and dialects evolve and grow over time

 - To discover the varied aspects of a language such as speech therapy, sociolinguistics, anthropological applications, psychological aspects and so on.

-Pursuing a diploma or degree in Linguistics, you will get to learn about a diverse range of languages, their evolution as well as prevalence in the present times.
+By pursuing a diploma or degree in Linguistics, you will get to learn about a diverse range of languages, their evolution as well prevalence in the present times.
 Now that you are familiar with the nature and scope of Linguistics across its branches, let’s take a look at popular Linguistics degree courses offered around the world.

 Bachelor’s in Hispanic Philosophy